 Writing a motivation letter can be stressful and scary at times.
 How are you supposed to present yourself and your motivations in one letter and actually convince your reader that you are the right candidate?

 I remember being in your shoes one year ago and wishing to stumble upon the tips I’ll be sharing with you today.
-I hope this will be helpful and help you get into your dream program!
+I hope this will be helpful and help you get into your dream programme!

 Here are my five tips for writing a successful motivation letter:

-1. Your letter has to be personal
+1. Your motivation letter has to be personal

 You are writing a letter about yourself, therefore it has to be unique and tell YOUR story.
 Wherever you are, you have interesting experiences, you lived in interesting cities, and you have a passion for something and that is worth mentioning to your reader.
 For instance, I wrote about my participation in some protests in Beirut and how the demands were linked to sustainable development.
 Find out which story you would like to tell, and share it.
 This will allow the reader to grasp who you are!
 Drop the sample letters, they do not stand out and they are very fast forgotten.